$26.00 Cellar Door

 This wine is what happens when a Spaniard and an Italian meet on the dance floor on a Friday night in the discotheque of a luxury hotel.

-Sure, there is the initial standoff, as the smooth, silk like Tempranillo with its rolling dark chocolate, luscious forest berries and liquorice, faced off against the Monte’s loud spicy high notes, black peppers and dry earthy tannins.
+Sure, there is the initial standoff, as the smooth, silk like Tempranillo with its rolling dark chocolate, luscious forest berries and liquorice, faced off against the Montepulciano’s loud spicy high notes, black peppers and dry earthy tannins.

 The wine shows luscious fruits of the forest, mint & tobacco mingled with aromas of strawberry and raspberry.
 Masses of ripe succulent cherry, currant, blackberry, and mulberry flavours, which should develop herb, olive, tar, spice and sometimes-earthy characters with age.